Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Fermionic basis and bosonic basis in Fock space

-Let us consider the two possible cases: the state $\alpha$ is not in the string or the state is present and appears $n_\alpha \geq 1$ times.
+To move from $H_N^S$ to $H_{N-1}^S$, we need to study the action of the annihilation operator on the basis.
+Let us consider the two possible cases: the state $\alpha$ is not in the string or the state is present and appears $N_\alpha \geq 1$ times.
 In the first case, $a_\alpha$ commutes with all other $a^\dag_{\alpha_i}$, up to the state $|0 \rangle$ and gives the empty vector; in the second case, the annihilation operator commutes with all creation operators with different indices up to the $N_\alpha$ creation operators $a^\dag_{\alpha}$.
 Ultimately, we need to calculate the commutator $\left[ a, \left( a^\dag \right)^N \right]$.
 We have \begin{theorem} Let $a$ and $a^\dagger$ be bosonic annihilation and creation operators, then

 \begin{proof} We proceed by induction.
 For $N=1$, the left-hand side coincides with the bosonic commutator between the annihilation and creation operators, so the statement holds.
-Assume it holds for $N-1$, i.e.
+Assume it holds for $N-1$, i.e.,

 and we check the validity for $N$.
 Since the operators are bosonic, we can use $\eqref{eq: Jacobiidentity}$ as follows

 so, $\eqref{eq: commutatoreoperatoredistruzioneecreazionenbosonici}$ is thus proven. \end{proof} \end{theorem} From